evrohuff/Detectify/README.md

 Make sure you have NPM and node installed on your computer, for you windows people just use this link. http://blog.teamtreehouse.com/install-node-js-npm-windows

+Follow the following steps in order to run the project.
+1. Make sure you properly clone the git project by either using github desktop app or any other git method.
+2. Make sure you have pulled down the latest build.
-Then in order to run the project, navigate to the detectify subfolder that contains the public and src folder, and then run `npm start` when in that directory in the terminal, or however you run NPM on your computer.
+3. When in the main directory, navigate into the `detectify` folder and run `npm install` then run `npm start` to launch the browser front end.

-In the src folder, the `app.js` file is the main file that it works with right now for front end, so just check over that and compare it with the localhost tab that pops up to get a good understanding of how it works.
+4. Open up a new terminal and once in the main directory, navigate into the `react-backend` folder and run `npm install` then run `PORT=3001 node bin/www` in there to start the back end.
+5. Remember that when you make changes to the back end you will need to restart the back end by ctrl-c and re running the `PORT=3001 node bin/www` command.

 For more documentation just visit http://www.react.express/ to learn more.